dvlprdave/papa-bear-codes/content/blog/React/rss-gatsby.md

 - Using `allMarkdownRemark` for any related files and fields
 - Gives fields for RSS file name and title

 What we want to focus on are the `output` and `title` fields.
-The `output` field will be the path in our url and the `title` field will be the name of your RSS feed.
+The `output` field will be the path in our URL and the `title` field will be the name of your RSS feed.

 You can configure your field options like so: